annaparlak/annaparlak.github.io/research.md

 * veering triangulations
 * mapping class groups

+#### If you are interested in the list of my papers and preprints choose the 'Papers' tab in the top menu bar.

 ## Research description
 My research focuses on __3-dimensional manifolds__; these are spaces which locally look like the standard three-dimensional Euclidean space (or half-space) but globally can be much more complicated.
 A common strategy is to try to equip them with various additional structures, such as metrics, decompositions into polyhedra (in particular triangulations), decompositions into lower-dimensional subsets (foliations), or group actions, which allow one to study the manifold from various different perspectives.